clef462/RoboBACKUP-v1/README.txt

 the user to create a log of the backup.
 It will create a separate log file for each Source folder.
 This log will be located at the
 Destination Folder.
 There is also a visual printout of the complete robocopy function located at the bottom of the window.
 A little bit more advanced, but still user friendly and simple to use.

+if you wish to donate to my work or future projects, you can donate to my cashapp at $clef462
+Thank you!